If a disagreement arises concerning requested accommodations, the student may appeal the decision. Below are the steps to take.

 3. If the dispute concerns academic requirements, the student should address the appeal in writing to the Committee on Academic Requirements (CAR) and deliver the appeal to the Dean of Students.
 In reviewing an appeal, the CAR may request information from relevant staff members, including Student Disability Services staff.

-4. Other concerns may be appealed to the Committee on Documented Disabilities, with the appeal delivered to the Dean of Students.
-The ad hoc Committee on Disabilities is chaired by the Dean of Students (or designee) and consists of two additional deans appointed by the Dean of Students- typically the Dean of Academic Success and an additional dean.
+4. Other concerns may be appealed to the Committee on Disabilities, with the appeal delivered to the Dean of Students.
+The ad hoc Committee on Disabilities is chaired by the Dean of Students (or designee) and typically consists of the Dean of Students, the ADA Program Manager and possibly an additional member appointed by the Dean of Students (or designee).
 In reviewing an appeal, the Dean of Students may request information from relevant staff members, including Student Disability Services staff.

 5. Appeals must be presented in writing within 10 working days following the decision being appealed so that documents can be reviewed, involved individuals can be interviewed and remedial actions can be taken promptly (if required).